mediquo/mediquo-flutter-sdk/README.md

 Notice the next points in the code:
 - Api key and token are empty values.
-- Camera and microphone permission listeners are implemented using the [Flutter permission_handler plugin](https://pub.dev/packages/permission_handler).
+- Camera and microphone permission callbacks are implemented using the [Flutter permission_handler plugin](https://pub.dev/packages/permission_handler).
-- Download listener is implemented using the [Flutter downloader plugin](https://pub.dev/packages/flutter_downloader)
+- Download callback is implemented using the [Flutter downloader plugin](https://pub.dev/packages/flutter_downloader)
-- Load URL listener is implemented using the [Flutter URL launcher plugin](https://pub.dev/packages/url_launcher)
+- Load URL callback is implemented using the [Flutter URL launcher plugin](https://pub.dev/packages/url_launcher)

 In order to grant permissions, the `AndroidManifest.xml` was modified by adding these lines: